+The reality is it wasn't even all that bad, and the owner was likely just doing their best.
+And at least it was still standing, not demolished and thrown in a dump, and handn't been abandoned or vandalized.
 Then I realized what was different had nothing to do with maintenance; not the paint, shingles or plants.
 It had absolutely nothing to do with the house.

 I remembered the block.
 I remembered the games of football in the street (with blockers and the nerf ball that whistled) and all the block parties.
 I remembered this wild rhubarb patch where we used to snatch a stalk and chew it with a sour face, and all the games of tag over a fence and under a jungle gym.
 I remembered playing basketball in the alley off the garage and cans on the sidewalk; hitting it from 3 lines back to come back…do you remember that?

 Most of all I remembered the people on the Block.
 I remembered Big Al, Alison, Kevin, Karen, Anthony, Danny, Claudia, Lorena, Flor, Jeff, Melvin, and the Kastenholtz.
 I remembered, Jerry “the grandfather”, who sat on the stoop and smoked a sweet tobacco pipe, but never talked.